jgato/jgato/random_docs/Sushy_Redfish_BMC.md

 EOF
 ```

 * SUSHY_EMULATOR_LIBVIRT_URI = u'qemu:///system' : the backend for redfish is libvirt, so it will interact with the VMs in the host.
-This variable would point to other hosts.
 * SUSHY_EMULATOR_AUTH_FILE: it is an htpasswd file with the authentication.

 Create the auth file